paletteheart/Orbeats/Map Documentation.md

 	"difficulties":[
 		""
 	],
-	"bpm":#,
+	"bpm":0,
 	"bpmChanges":[
 		{
-			"beat":#,
+			"beat":0,
-			"bpm":#
+			"bpm":0
 		}
 	],
-	"beatOffset":#,
+	"beatOffset":0,
-	"preview":#
+	"preview":0
 }
 ```

-Any attribute followed by a # takes a number as input, and any attribute followed by "" takes a string.
+Any attribute followed by a 0 takes a number as input, and any attribute followed by "" takes a string.

  - **name** - The name of the song. **Should be the same as the name of the song's folder, as well as .pda file in the song's folder.**
  - **artist** - The song's artist.